Judge denies Hawaii’s move to get Airbnb host records

 HONOLULU — A judge on Thursday denied Hawaii’s move to compel Airbnb to hand over a decade of vacation rental receipts as the state examines whether hosts have been paying the equivalent of hotel and sales taxes.

-Hawaii First Circuit Court Judge James Ashford said the state didn’t sufficiently show that Airbnb users may have failed to comply with tax laws.
+Hawaii First Circuit Court Judge James Ashford said the state did not sufficiently show that Airbnb users may have failed to comply with tax laws.

-In addition, the state didn’t establish that the information wasn’t available from other sources, he said.

 Airbnb has argued the subpoena amounts to an unprecedented, “massive intrusion” into the private data of 16,000 hosts.
 Subpoenaing the records would violate state and federal law, the company said.